aokranj/website-pdkranj.si/public/wp-content/plugins/facebook/readme.txt

 You may create a new Facebook application or edit your existing Facebook application through the [Facebook Developers application interface](https://developers.facebook.com/apps/).
 You may first need to signup for a Facebook Developer account.

+= I am unable to save my Facebook application ID and secret =

+Some webmasters have reported issues saving Facebook application ID and secret information in the Facebook settings page.
+These inputted values are verified with Facebook servers before saving, requiring an HTTPS request to Facebook servers.
+Some sites experiencing issues have identified their server's bundled SSL certificates as an issue; returning false for the `https_ssl_verify` filter used by the WordPress HTTP class may help fix server-to-server communication issues if updating your cURL or other libraries is not an option.

 = How do I change the image that appears for my posts shared on Facebook? =

-The plugin generates [Open Graph protocol](http://ogp.me/) markup for your site's webpages including an explicitly-specified image for posts with an associated [post thumbnail](http://codex.wordpress.org/Post_Thumbnails).
+The plugin generates [Open Graph protocol](http://ogp.me/) markup for your site's webpages including a explicitly-specified images generated from the [post thumbnail](http://codex.wordpress.org/Post_Thumbnails), [attached images](http://codex.wordpress.org/Inserting_Images_into_Posts_and_Pages), or gallery shortcode.
 Your plugin or theme may define additional images through the `fb_meta_tags` filter.
-If a post thumbnail image exists your additional image will be an alternate for stories shared through a pasted link.
-Unattended story summaries use the first defined image. [support sticky](http://wordpress.org/support/topic/customize-open-graph-protocol-for-your-site-or-network)
+If an image or images already exists your additional image may be used as an alternate for stories shared through a pasted link.
+Unattended story summaries such as a Like Button click use the first defined image. [support sticky](http://wordpress.org/support/topic/customize-open-graph-protocol-for-your-site-or-network)

 = I do not like the summary of my posts shared to Facebook =

 Facebook generates a story summary for pasted links and new posts sent to your Timeline or Page based on metadata found on your page.
 The Facebook plugin for WordPress generates Open Graph protocol metadata to assist Facebook's understanding of your webpages.
 The [Facebook URL debugger](https://developers.facebook.com/tools/debug) provides a view into Facebook's representation of your webpage and relevant extracted metadata.
 Test URLs of interest in the debugger to better understand how your page might be represented on Facebook.

+= I do not see an option to associate my Facebook account from my WordPress profile page =

+Make sure your Facebook application is properly configured for Facebook Login including the correct app domain and website URL.
+The Facebook debug settings submenu item in your WordPress administrative interface highlights some common issues.

 = How do I moderate comments and add reviewers? =